 How to become a business analyst in Australia

 Data matters to organisations.
-Recent Deloitte modelling indicates that even a one-point increase in a company’s data maturity score leads to a 6.7% revenue growth each year
+Recent Deloitte modelling indicates that even a one-point increase in a company’s data maturity score leads to a 9.5 per cent revenue growth each year.

 The challenge for organisations is how to effectively use data to make a difference.
 After all, data is only helpful if you can understand it.
-That’s where a qualified business analyst comes in.
+Within an organisation, the people who understand data best are typically data analysts, research analysts and, importantly, business analysts.

-Becoming a business analyst in Australia enables you to make a real impact in the organisations you work for.
-Your responsibilities can range from collaborating with finance, marketing and IT to presenting actionable insights and strategies to C-suite executives.
+Becoming a business analyst in Australia enables you to make a real impact in the organisation you work for.
+Your responsibilities can range from collaborating with finance, marketing and information technology (IT) professionals to presenting actionable insights and strategies to C-suite executives.

 Whatever you’re doing, your role as a business analyst will be vital to organisational success.

-Here’s our advice on exactly how to become a qualified business analyst in Australia.
+Here’s our advice on exactly how to become a business analyst in Australia.

 What skills do you need to be a business analyst?

-The field of business analytics is the crucial link between data and how to use it effectively.
+The field of business analytics is the crucial link between data and how to use it effectively, and studying business analytics is important to establishing this link.
 Your job as a business analyst is to harness the power of data by interpreting it.

 That means turning it into actionable information that your organisation can use to solve problems and inform decision-making.